mmore500/waves/blog/_posts/2021-08-20-Mitchell-Johnson_Jamie-Schmidt.md

 Naturally, there are many more ways to mutate a Genome, particuarly if the Genome is a vector of integers or doubles.
 If you want to make a Genome that mutates in a particular fashion, this is the way you'll have to go about it.

-## DynamicOrg / author: mitchell and jamie, predominantly mitchell though
+## DynamicOrg / author: mitchell and jamie
 In MABE2, an Organism can be thought of as a box which contains some number of Genomes and some  number of Brains.
 An Organism has three main functions:
 1. An Organism needs to be able to copy itself to form one or more children.
 2. An Organism needs to be able to mutate itself in some way for evolution to happen.